-POLICY MP UE1 New commercial and office developments will be encouraged in the May Pen local planning area in areas zoned for such activities in conformity with the guidelines provided in this Order and the Development and Investment Manual.
-POLICY MP UE2 The local planning authority will ensure that all have minimal adverse impact on the site to be developed or on neighbouring sites.
+POLICY MP UE1 New commercial and office developments will be

+encouraged in the May Pen local planning area in areas zoned for such activities in conformity with the guidelines provided in this Order and the Development and Investment Manual.

+POLICY MP UE2 The local planning authority will ensure that all commercial developments within the local planning area have minimal adverse impact on the site to be developed or on neighbouring sites.